RyanT5/yl-training/content/post/queen.md

 If you aren't working towards it already, you can find information on DofE Gold [here](/dofe-gold).

 The reason we say "or equivalent" is that you technically do not need to have been awarded DofE Gold to finish your Queen's Scout Award but the requirements for this section are identical.
+If you are going to put in the effort, we encourage you to get Duke of Edinburgh while you are at it.

 #### A presentation